Bottom Trawling Testimonies

 Can it be downloaded? | Can it be modified? | Copyright holder |

-Alhafiz Atsari from the Indonesian Traditional Fisherfolk Union explains how small-scale fishers have the knowledge to sustainably manage fisheries, whereas industrial scale fishing vessels do not fish sustainably.
+Alhafiz Atsari, former Head of International Relations at the Indonesian Traditional Fisherfolk Union (KNTI) explains how small-scale fishers have the knowledge to sustainably manage fisheries and contrasts this with industrial bottom trawling, which is driving fisheries decline in parts of Indonesia.
 Bottom trawling has been banned in Indonesia for nearly 40 years, but enforcement can be a challenge.
-KNTI joined the TBT Coalition to raise awareness of the impacts of bottom trawling internationally.

 Testimony: Alhafiz Atsari, Head of International Relations at the Indonesian Traditional Fishermen’s Union, Kesatuan Nelayan Tradisional Indonesia (KNTI)